 It sounds like you’re stuck in the underrated 1985 Richard Pryor film Brewster’s Millions.
 If I recall, you can only donate up to 5% or else you’ll be disqualified.
-The podcast is 100% free, but if you really want to use some of your uncle’s money to support our efforts, you can click this button:
+The podcast is 100% free, but if you really want to use some of your uncle’s money to support our efforts (books for research, recording equipment, hosting, etc.) you can click this button:

-I see your podcast is marked “explicit” – what’s up with that?
+Your podcast is listed as “explicit” – what’s up with that?